Garmin Forerunner 235 Review Facts

 , the price is very affordable.
 Garmin has managed to jam a ton of features into this fitness watch, making it a great buy at a reasonable price.

 The Garmin Forerunner 235 has many extra accessories that are available for an additional cost that aid the use of the watch.
 Some of the accessories for the Garmin Forerunner 235 include a HR strap (for those who need extremely accurate tracking), a foot pod, and an action camera.
 Wearers can also purchase additional mounts, cables, cases and covers.

 - Intuitive interface that is customizable

 - Bluetooth connectivity

 The Garmin Forerunner 235 is a serious option for runners looking for high quality tracking.
-The watch is able to accurately track data on mileage, duration, pace, heartrate and many other advanced items.
+The watch is able to accurately track data on mileage, duration, pace, heart rate and many other advanced items.
 The watch is comfortable with a light weight.
-The watch is able to be worn in and out of training, and offers a stylish, sleek design.
+The watch is able to be worn in and out of training and offers a stylish, sleek design.
 The face of the watch can be customized, as well as the data that is displayed.
 While the watch is missing the option for music through the watch, it still has many features that wearers are looking for, including smart notifications, sleep tracking, VO2 max, weather and more.
-Heart rate accuracy was the only main concern reviewers had with the watch, and this could be fixed by wearing a HR strap that is compatible with the watch.
-Reviewers were also impressed with the shear amount of data that is available and the different ways it could all be displayed and analyzed.
-The Garmin Forerunner 235 offers an affordable price tag for a high end option that runners can appreciate.
+Heart rate accuracy was the only main concern reviewers had with the watch, and this could be fixed by wearing an HR strap that is compatible with the watch.
+Reviewers were also impressed with the sheer amount of data that is available and the different ways it could all be displayed and analyzed.
+The Garmin Forerunner 235 offers an affordable price tag for a high-end option that runners can appreciate.
 Most reviewers had nothing but positive things to say about this comfortable, stylish, training device.